 Peloton delivers live and on-demand high-energy workouts directly to you in the comfort of your own home.
 All you need to partake in a Peloton workout class is a Peloton bike or treadmill, and of course time.
-You can even subscribe to Peloton classes that don't require the equipment.
 Founded in 2012, Peloton is best known for offering convenient workouts led by professional (and attractive) instructors who motivate and inspire you to push through each workout class you access.

 Speaking of Peloton instructors, how much are these “fitness celebrities'' making in exchange for leading workouts (and sweating) in front of millions of members?